vmware-tanzu/sonobuoy/docs/conformance-testing.md

 Sonobuoy's [plugin architecture][5] enables you to integrate conformance test results into your reporting.
 The e2e tests can be configured via the plugin mechanism and are set up by default to run the basic set of conformance tests against a local provider.

-To customize the set of tests that will be run as part of the report, the following [environmental variables][6] can be set in the [plugin-specific YAML config][7]:
+To customize the set of tests that will be run as part of the report, the following environmental variables can be set in the [plugin-specific YAML config][7]:

 | Variable | Default Value | Description |
 |---|---|---|